Getting and Using a Bearer Token

 Introduction It can be helpful for learning an API to access via a tool such as Postman in order to explore the endpoints and understand how it all works.
 In this guide, you will learn how to get the entire suite of Lex Machina API endpoints configured and running with automatic authentication.
 The goal is to accomplish this in five minutes or less.
 Pre-requisites You need to have created an application and noted the client_id and client_secret as per these directions.

-Lex Machina API Beta Release This software is a beta in ongoing development.
-Bugs and outages are possible as well as the occasional breaking change between now and general availability.
-Case and Entity Data The API is built to provide data on cases and the entities relevant to cases like judges, law firms, and parties.
+Lex Machina API Case and Entity Data The API is built to provide data on cases and the entities relevant to cases like judges, law firms, and parties.
 A set of cases with relevant metadata, such as specific types and amounts of damages, can then provide a dataset for direct consumption or analytics.
+Case The core data structure of the API, this is a collection of everything Lex Machina knows about a single case.

 Querying Appeals Cases